wansiedler/wansiedler.github.io/_pages/about.md

 I speak Data Structures & Algorithms, English, German, Russian and Chinese.

 I am fluent in TypeScript for Node.js/Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
 Python for Django/Flask/FastAPI.
 Go Fiber for gRPC.
+Java for Spring Boot/Micronaut, Groovy with Grails.
 Ruby for RoR.
-Java for Spring Boot/Micronaut, Groovy with Grails.

-I also speak Rust for:

-- WebAssembly
-- Leptos / Warp / Actix / Rocket
-- Ethereum with openzeppelin (Solidity/Vyper, foundry/truffle/hardhat):
-  - Arbitrum with stylus
-  - Reth for L2 Optimism / Polygon / Binance Smart Chain / StarkNet etc.
-- Solana (with mucho, anchor, fuzz, zest)
-- Aptos (move SDK)
-- SUI
-- Fantom
-- Flow
-- Near
-- Polkadot
-- TON (Telegram Open Network)
-- extensive expertise in Telegram bots programming

-React Native/Expo, ObjC/Swift and Dart/Flutter (Kotlin in progress) are my go-to for mobile development.

-I am in a love/hate relationship with C/C++ and FreeBSD.
-When I feel particularly nerdy I code Haskell and Lisp.
+PHP for Symfony.

 I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
 I enjoy working with Terraform & Ansible in AWS and GCP environments.